joomla-projects/gsoc21_core-enhancements/README_GSoC.md

 ## Modules Position Badge

 This was a bonus task.
-The aim here was to display a visual indication of the positions that aren't a part of any of the active displayed template styles.
+The aim here was to visually indicate the positions that aren't a part of any of the active template styles.
 This could help the users understand if there was any position that is valid but not active.

 ###F `getValidPositions()`